RelocateNomad

-DE Rantau applications are filed entirely online through the MDEC portal.
-The process is designed for non-Malaysian applicants to apply from anywhere — no consulate visits, no apostilles required in most cases.
-Processing takes 45–60 days, and upon approval you travel to Malaysia and complete in-country registration.
+DE Rantau applications are filed online through the MDEC portal.
+The process is designed for non-Malaysian applicants to apply from anywhere — no apostilles required in most cases.
+MDEC's FAQ states that a complete submission is processed within 6–8 weeks, and pass issuance is normally completed within 1 week after the approval-stage passport, immigration payment, and related documents are submitted.

 Step 1 — Confirm sector eligibility